kdeldycke/awesome-engineering-team-management/readme.md

 - [Marketing BS Detector](http://marketingbs.whiterhino.com) - Same as above, but with some tips given.

-- [Watson Text Tone Analyzer Demo](https://tone-analyzer-demo.ng.bluemix.net) - Analyzes text to get a sense of the overall tone of the document, or at the sentence level.

 - [The Punctuation Guide](https://www.thepunctuationguide.com) - Simple reference on how (and why) to use these special characters.

 - [Improve Your Writing With The GNU Style Checkers](https://www.linux.com/news/improve-your-writing-gnu-style-checkers/) - How to use `style` and `diction`, two venerable GNU utilities.

-- [JStylo & Anonymouth](https://psal.cs.drexel.edu/index.php/JStylo-Anonymouth) - Authorship attribution analysis tool and evasion (anonymization) framework.
+- [JStylo & Anonymouth](https://github.com/spencermwoo/anonymouth) - Authorship attribution analysis tool and evasion (anonymization) framework.

 ### Presentations

 - [It's time to start writing](https://alexnixon.github.io/2019/12/10/writing.html) - On “Jeff Bezos's dotcom-era policy of banning PowerPoint within Amazon”, and how “this is neither about powerpoint nor about reading - it's about thinking.”

-- [Presentation Rules](http://www.jilles.net/perma/2020/06/05/presentation-rules.html) - A set of 16 rules to avoid boring and ineffective presentations, and have your message reach your audience.
+- [Presentation Rules](https://web.archive.org/web/20220720230551/http://www.jilles.net/perma/2020/06/05/presentation-rules.html) - A set of 16 rules to avoid boring and ineffective presentations, and have your message reach your audience.

 - [The Greatest Sales Deck I've Ever Seen](https://medium.com/the-mission/the-greatest-sales-deck-ive-ever-seen-4f4ef3391ba0) - “1.
 Name a big change in the world; 2.
 Show there'll be winners and losers; 3.
 Tease the promised land; 4.
 Introduce features as "Magic Gifts"; 5.
 Present evidence that you can make the story come true.”